-\paragraph{WikiQA} is an AS2 dataset containing data of the form of label-question-answer such that labels are binary, indicating the existence of a positive or negative QA pair, and there are several answer candidates for a question.
-The data comes from Bing query logs over Wikipedia where answers are manually labeled.
-We follow the most used setting: training with all the questions that have at least one correct answer, and validating and testing with all the questions having at least one correct and one incorrect answer.
+\paragraph{WikiQA:} WikiQA~\citep{yang2015wikiqa} is an AS2 dataset containing data with form label-question-answer such that labels are binary, indicating existence of positive or negative QA pair, and there are several answer candidates for a question.
+Data comes from Bing query logs over Wikipedia where answers are manually labeled.
+We follow the most used setting: training with all questions having at least one correct answer, and validating and testing with all questions with at least one correct and one incorrect answer.

-\paragraph{TREC-QA} is an AS2 dataset containing data in a format like WikiQA of label-question-answer.
+\paragraph{TREC-QA:} TREC-QA~\cite{wang-etal-2007-jeopardy} is an AS2 dataset containing data in a format like WikiQA of label-question-answer.
 We use the same splits of the original data, following the setting of previous work~\citep{DBLP:conf/aaai/GargVM20}.

-\paragraph{WQA} is an AS2 dataset built with anonymized customers' utterances from a popular personal assistant.
-We built the dataset as part of the effort to improve understanding and benchmarking in open-domain QA systems.
-The creation process includes the following steps: (i) given a set of questions we collected from the web, a search engine is used to retrieve up to 1,000 web pages from an index containing hundreds of millions of pages. (ii) From the retrieved documents, all candidate sentences are extracted and ranked using AS2 models.
+\paragraph{WQA:} WQA~\citep{Zhang-wdrass-2022} is an AS2 dataset built with anonymized customers' utterances from a popular personal assistant.
+The dataset was built as part of the effort to improve understanding and benchmarking in ODQA.
+The creation process includes steps: (i) given a set of questions collected from the web, a search engine is used to retrieve up to 1,000 web pages from an index containing millions of pages. (ii) From retrieved documents, all candidate sentences are extracted and ranked using AS2 models.
 Finally, (iii) top candidates for each question are manually assessed as correct or incorrect by human judges.
-This allowed for obtaining a higher average number of correct answers with a richer variety from multiple sources, as shown in Table~\ref{table:dataset-properties}.
-This data is in a format similar to WikiQA of label-question-answer.
+This allowed obtaining higher average number of correct answers with richer variety from multiple sources, shown in Table~\ref{table:dataset-properties}.
+Data is in a format similar to WikiQA of label-question-answer.
 For consistency with standard QA datasets, we filter out WQA for all non-answerable questions, or questions with only negative answer candidate choices.